Save The Palm Springs Plaza Theatre - Visit Palm Springs tag-img

 Credit: David Lee

 David was the Producer of Frasier, Wings, Cheers, and The Jefferson.
-For some of these shows he also acted as writer and Director.
+For some of these shows, he also acted as writer and Director.
 Lee has been nominated eighteen times for Emmy Awards and won Nine times.
-He also won the Directors Guild Award, the Golden Globe Award, Producers Guild Award, GLAAD Media Award, British Comedy Award, three Television Critics Association Awards, and the Peabody Award.
+He also won the Directors Guild Award, the Golden Globe Award, the Producers Guild Award, the GLAAD Media Award, the British Comedy Award, three Television Critics Association Awards, and the Peabody Award.

-A nearly sell-out crowd enjoyed a delightful, gossip-tinged afternoon as only this celebrity-centric playground can deliver.
+A near-sell-out crowd enjoyed a delightful, gossip-tinged afternoon as only this celebrity-centric playground can deliver.
 Team Frasier was testimony to Palm Springs’ celebrity magnetism, made possible only because multi-Emmy winner Lee (he also created Cheers) has loved Palm Springs all his life.
-First as a visitor with his parents, then with friends and now as a resident for more than 20 years. plaza theatre Fundraiser
+First as a visitor with his parents, then with friends, and now as a resident for more than 20 years. plaza theatre Fundraiser

 Donna and Jon Croel